 Amazing!
 So you started at McKinsey in November 2019.
 How was it starting your new role?

-Now you’ve been there about a year and a half, can you tell me more about your role and what it’s like to work as a UX consultant?
+Now you’ve been there for a while and settled in, can you tell me more about your role and what it’s like to work as a UX consultant?

 It sounds like the role is both strategic and very hands-on in terms of design.
 Is that right?